shyamy-c/Advertising-docs/Advertising/scripts/reference/Account.md

 ---
 title: "Account object"
-description: "Contains the methods used to get account information such as name, customer ID, and account-level performance data."
+description: "Contains the methods used to get account information such as name, customer ID, and account-level performance data for single account access."
 author: "swhite-msft"
 manager: ehansen